tianrui-qi/DSMLM/README.md

 - `-T TEMP_SAVE_FOLD`: Path to the temporary save folder for drifting analysis.
 Must be specified when drift correction will be performed.
 Default: None.
 - `-stride STRIDE`: Step size of the drift corrector, unit frames.
 Should set with window at the same time.
 Default: 0.
 - `-window WINDOW`: Number of frames in each window, unit frames.
 Should set with stride at the same time.
 Default: 0.
 - `-method {DCC,MCC,RCC}`: Drift correction method, DCC, MCC, or RCC.
 DCC run very fast where MCC and RCC is more accurate.
-We suggest to use DCC to test the window size first and then use MCC or RCC to calculate the final drift.
+We suggest to use DCC (default) to test the window size first and then use MCC or RCC to calculate the final drift.
 Optional to set when window is set.
 Default: DCC.
 - `-b BATCH_SIZE`: Batch size.
 Set this value according to your GPU memory.

 Note that for all example below, we assign `-b BATCH_SIZE` as 4.
 You can change it according to your GPU memory and the region you selected to predict.